Huis Ten Bosch Station: Station layout

 The station consists of an island platform serving two tracks.
-The station building is built of brick in a Dutch style to blend with the theme park and is a hashigami structure, built over the platforms and tracks and houses a ticket counter, a waiting area and a shop.
+The station building is built of brick in a Dutch style to blend with the theme park and is an elevated structure, built over the platforms and tracks and houses a ticket counter, a waiting area and a shop.
 A flight of steps and an elevator from the station concourse gives access to the platform below.
 Platform/track 2 is a through-track and is used by Ōmura Line traffic.
 Platform/line 1 was also formerly a through-track but has now become a dead-end siding in order to accommodate the installation of an elevator shaft.
 It is used for trains such as the Huis Ten Bosch limited express which terminates at the station.
 Of the stations on the Ōmura Line, only the section from Haiki to this station has been electrified to accommodate the Huis Ten Bosch express trains.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket counter which is equipped with a Midori no Madoguchi facility.

-Adjacent stations
+Platforms

 History

 JR Kyushu opened the station on 10 March 1992 shortly before the opening of the theme park.